samuelroland/dme/docs/paradigm-analysis-pres.typ

 == Rust new paradigms
 - Invented at Mozilla, released 1.0 in 2015, most loved programming language Stackoverflow survey from 2016
 - Advanced static analysis at compilation time
-- In addition to a type and variable, each ressource has an *owner* and a *lifetime*
+- In addition to a type and variable, each resource has an *owner* and a *lifetime*
-- Advanced smart pointers, traits and concurrency mecanisms ]
+- Advanced smart pointers, traits and concurrency mechanisms ]

 #slide(title: "Lifetimes and Ownership")[